mlee12382/Klipper-Flashing-Script/README.md

  ![Katapult Settings Example](/KatapultGPIO.jpg)

 * Normally you have to double press the reset button to enter the bootloader to flash devices.
 By using the GPIO pin to enter the bootloader instead you can do it all with a script, the downside is that you need to toggle power while the pin is active to get it to enter the bootloader.

+	* You should be able to use any unused pin on your board and the Pi, you just need to assign them in the Katapult settings and in your script.
+	* Run a wire between the selected pin on the board and the GPIO pin on the Pi.

 	* You will need to have gpiod installed, which you may already have depending on what you are using for ADXL stuff.	`sudo apt-get install gpiod`